Create Custom Event

 ipoptional (set if absent)IP address.
 If absent, system adds IP address of the http request.

 Inside an event, the event metadata is referenced as a simple JSON object with reserved key _metarouter.
+The _metarouter key must be part of the root object.

 {